theoh-io/Perception-Pipeline/README.md

 # Loomo Socket

-This repository provides a socket protocol that supports real-time data communication between a Loomo robot and a remote computer, such as a laptop or a server machine.
+This repository contains a socket protocol that supports real-time data communication between a Loomo robot and a remote computer, such as a laptop or a server machine.

+This sockek protocal, together with the associated documents, provides a basic setup for the [tandem race](https://actu.epfl.ch/news/robots-programmed-to-follow-you-4).

+### Repo structure

+    .
+    ├── docs                  # Basic docs for tandem race ├── cpp                   # Cpp files on the robot side ├── python                # Python files on the cloud side ├── scripts               # Basic bash scripts for configuration ├── others                # Other materials for a toy TP exercise └── README.md

+### Introductory documents

+Please find the following [documents](docs) for an introduction to the Loomo robot and a socket protocol.

+* Getting_Started_with_Loomo.pdf
+* Environment_Setup_Robots.pdf
+* Loomo_Deployment_Instruction.pdf

+### Install dependency

 The code and examples are tested on Linux.

-### Directory hierarchy

-    .
-    ├── cpp                   # Cpp files on the robot side ├── python                # Python files on the cloud side ├── dependency            # Compile dependencies
-    └── README.md

-### Install Dependency

 ```
 mkdir depencency